RFC 0 TLS Flag - Request Client Auth June 2025

 1. Introduction

-This document specifies a TLS Flag that indicates to the server that the client supports mTLS.
-Sometimes a server does not want to negotiate mTLS with every client, but might wish to authenticate a subset of them.
-In TLS 1.3 this may be done with post-handshake auth, however this adds an extra round-trip, and requires negotiation at the application layer.
-A client sending the request mTLS flag in the ClientHello allows the server to request authentication during the initial handshake only when it receives a hint the client supports it.
-This enables a number of use cases, for example allowing bots to authenticate themselves when mixed in with general traffic.
+This document specifies a TLS Flag [I-D.ietf-tls-tlsflags] that allows a client to prompt the server to request a client certificate during the handshake.
+Sometimes a server does not want to authenticate every client, but might wish to authenticate a subset of them.
+In TLS 1.3 this may be done with post-handshake authentication, however this adds an extra round trip, and requires negotiation at the application layer.

 2. Conventions and Definitions